pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/saml/aad.md

     ![Download XML](/images/docs/reference/service/saml-aad/download-xml.png)

-1. Sign into the Pulumi Cloud Console and navigate to your SAML organization.
+1. Sign into the Pulumi Console and navigate to your SAML organization.
 Navigate to the **Settings** tab and then select **SAML SSO**.

 1. Open up the XML document you downloaded from the Azure AD portal, and paste its full contents